Xorn: New X-Men

-Xorn debuts in New X-Men Annual 2001 imprisoned by the Chinese government, where a corrupt mutant official offers to sell him to John Sublime.
-While in the prison of Feng Tu, Xorn is forced to wear a skull-like mask designed to restrain his energy output as he has a "sun" for a brain in his head.
-The X-Men and Sublime's U-Men find Xorn just as he is attempting to commit suicide by removing his mask, which would destroy the Earth.
-Cyclops (with the help of Emma Frost) is able to establish contact with Xorn, convincing him not to kill himself, and offers him a position among the X-Men.
-Xorn is next seen in New X-Men #122, where Cyclops tracks him down to a monastery, where he is told by the monks that Xorn has demonstrated healing powers.
-The pair are captured by the Shi'ar but arrive at the X-Mansion in time for Xorn to heal the X-Men of a nano-Sentinel infection, restoring Professor X's ability to walk in the process.
+Xorn is introduced as a prisoner of the Chinese government, where a corrupt mutant official offers to sell him to Sublime.
+While in the prison of Feng Tu, Xorn is forced to wear a skull-like mask designed to restrain his energy output, as he has a "sun" in place of a brain.
+The X-Men and Sublime's U-Men find Xorn just as he is attempting to commit suicide by removing his mask, which would destroy Earth.
+Cyclops and Emma Frost establish contact with Xorn, convincing him not to kill himself, and offer him a position among the X-Men.
+Xorn is next seen in New X-Men #122, where Cyclops is informed that Xorn possesses healing abilities.
+Xorn heals the X-Men of a nano-Sentinel infection, restoring Professor X's ability to walk in the process.

 Despite the ordeals through which he had passed, Xorn is optimistic, open, and even somewhat naïve.
 Xorn keeps a diary to share his thoughts with Professor Xavier, since Xavier is "blinded by the sun beneath [his] mask" and cannot read his mind.
-Here he details his interactions with Chinese immigrants and the residents of Mutant Town in New York City, in particular an incident where he failed to save a young mutant from being killed by frightened policemen.
-Xorn is soon put in charge of the "Special Class", a group of physical and social misfits attending the Xavier Institute.
-Though he hopes to befriend these students, he becomes disillusioned as they mock and insult him.
-He remains determined to help his Special Class, even saving their lives from a group of U-Men.
+Xorn is soon put in charge of the "Special Class", a group of misfit students attending the Xavier Institute.